Baltimore VA Medical Center

 The general medical services are organized in a team call system.

-Each of the 4 general medical teams (Green, Yellow, Purple and Orange Teams) consists of 1 resident, 2 interns, 1 sub-intern and 2 medical students, and are capped at a team census of 20.
+Each of the four general medical teams—Green, Yellow, Purple and Orange Teams—consists of one resident, two interns, one sub-intern and two medical students.
+These teams are capped at a team census of 20.

-There are 2 critical care teams: the CCU/telemetry unit (Blue Team) and the MICU service (Pink Team), each staffed with 2 residents and 3 interns.
+There are 2 critical care teams – the CCU/telemetry unit (Blue Team) and the MICU service (Pink Team), each staffed with two residents and three interns.

 Follow Us